jamilbk/modernbedou.in/_posts/2014-11-11-how-to-disable-onstar.markdown

 computer failing to connect to Onstar!

 One privacy-enhanced Heavy Duty truck: check!
-Now if I could only figure out how to trash the Sirius XM radio system and get them to stop hassling me to continue service.
+Now if I could only figure out how to rid myself of the Sirius XM radio system.